Minimal rational curves on complete symmetric varieties: Rational curves and symmetric spaces

 since they are injective and their differentials are injective as well.
 It follows that $\cK_x$ is an irreducible component of $\mu_F^{-1}(x)$, where $\mu_F : \Univ(F) \to F$ denotes the evaluation map.
 So $\cK_x$ is an irreducible component of $\cL_x$ for a unique family of rational curves $\cL$ on $F$.
 Since $(F,x)$ is an equivariant embedding of the homogeneous space $I^0/I^0 \cap H$ and $I^0 \cap H \triangleleft I^0$, we see that $\cL_x$ is irreducible.
 Thus, $\cK_x = \cL_x$ and $\cL^0 = I^0 \cdot \cL_x = I^0 \cdot \cK_x$, so that $\cK^0 = G \cdot \cK_x = G \cdot \cL_x= G \cdot \cL^0$. \end{proof}

 \begin{remark} The above assignement $\cK \mapsto \cL$ yields a bijection between covering families of rational curves on $X$ which are contracted by $\pi$, and covering families of rational curves on $F$.
-This restricts to a bijection between minimal families. \end{remark}
+This restricts to a bijection between families of minimal rational curves. \end{remark}